 XIRQ is always level triggered and IRQ can be selected as a level-triggered interrupt.
 These level-triggered interrupt pins should be released only during the appropriate interrupt service routine.
 Generally, the interrupt service routine will handshake with the interrupting logic to release the pin.
-In this way, the MCU will
+In this way, the MCU will never start the interrupt service sequence only to determine that there is no longer an interrupt source.
+In the event that this does occur, the trap vector will be taken.

-If $\overline{\text{IRQ}}$ is selected as an edge-triggered interrupt, the hold time of the level after the active edge is independent of when the interrupt is serviced.
+If IRQ is selected as an edge-triggered interrupt, the hold time of the level after the active edge is independent of when the interrupt is serviced.
 As long as the minimum hold time is met, the interrupt will be latched inside the MCU.
 In this case, the IRQ edge interrupt latch is cleared automatically when the interrupt is serviced.